 Credit risk is a greater concern for high‐yield or non-investment grade bonds and bond funds that invest primarily in lower‐quality bonds.
 Some bond funds may invest in both investment grade quality and high‐yield bonds.
 It's important to read a fund's prospectus before investing to make sure you understand the fund's credit quality guidelines.

-In the case of Certificates of Deposit (CDs), including the brokered CDs that Fidelity offers, the presence of the FDIC insurance guarantee protects investors from the credit risk of the issuer providing their total investment in that issuer remains under $250K, per holder, per account type.
-Any investment amount beyond the $250K FDIC insurance protection are subject to credit risk and potential loss for the investor if the issuing bank or financial institution declares bankruptcy.
+In the case of certificates of deposit (CDs), including the brokered CDs that Fidelity offers, the presence of the FDIC insurance guarantee protects investors from the credit risk of the issuer providing their total investment in that issuer remains under $250,000, per holder, per account type.
+Any investment amount beyond the $250,000 FDIC insurance protection is subject to credit risk and potential loss for the investor if the issuing bank or financial institution declares bankruptcy.

-Before purchasing a callable bond investors should evaluate not only the bond's Yield to Maturity (YTM) but also take account of the Yield to Call or the Yield to Worst (YTW).
-Yield to Worst calculates the worst yield from the two potential outcomes - either that the bond runs through its stated maturity date, or is redeemed earlier.
+Before purchasing a callable bond investors should evaluate not only the bond's yield to maturity (YTM) but also take account of the yield to call or the yield to worst (YTW).
+Yield to worst calculates the worst yield from the 2 potential outcomes—either that the bond runs through its stated maturity date, or is redeemed earlier.

 Some classes of individual bonds, including mortgage-backed bonds, are subject to prepayment risk.
 Similar to call risk, prepayment risk is the risk that the issuer of a security will repay principal prior to the bond’s maturity date, thereby changing the expected payment schedule of the bonds.
 This is especially prevalent in the mortgage-backed bond market, where a drop in mortgage rates can initiate a refinancing wave.
 When homeowners refinance their mortgages, the investor in the underlying pool of mortgage-backed bonds receives his or her principal back sooner than expected, and must reinvest at lower, prevailing rates.